 The ambient temperature in the enclosure should be between 75-80 degrees.
 Their basking spot should reach 88-90 degrees.
 All of the heating and lighting should be on the warmer side of their enclosure.
 At night, you can allow the ambient temperature to drop to 72 degrees.

-There are several ways to heat your Mexican black kingsnake’s cage.
-The most common is perhaps the heat mat or heat pad.
+The most common heating method is the heat pad.
 This sits underneath one half of the cage.
-It’s like a mouse mat that gets warm.
-They usually have a gauge that allows you to control the temperature.
+They usually have a gauge that allows you to control the temperature manually.

 Heat tape is similar to a heat mat.
-But instead of being one pad, it’s a long roll of non-sticky plastic.
-Breeders use heat tape in stack setups to provide warmth to lots of snakes in different enclosures.
+But instead of being one pad, it’s a long roll of non-stick plastic.
+Breeders use heat tape in stack setups to provide warmth to multiple snakes in different enclosures.

-You also have to provide places that the snake can cool down.
-You can do this with hides.
+You also have to provide places (hides) that the snake can cool down.
 Hides provide a space that the snake can escape into the shade, like they do in the wild.
 If you want one hide, put it on the cool side of the enclosure.
-You could also have two, one on each side.
+You could also have two, putting one on each side.

 Hides double as a way of helping your snake shed, because you can put a damp paper towel inside for the snake to sit on.
 This is a ‘moist hide,’ and helps the snake loosen their skin before shedding.

 Maintaining humidity is vital for your snake’s health.
 If it’s too low, the snake will have trouble shedding.
-Instead of their skin coming off in one go, it will come off in chunks.
-This can cause them stress, or even sepsis if the skin on their tail cuts off their circulation.
+Instead of its skin coming off in one go, it will come off in chunks.
+This can cause stress, or even sepsis if the skin on their tail cuts off its circulation.

-High humidity will cause problems too.
+High humidity will also cause problems.
 If it’s too high, your snake will experience respiratory infections because of excess bacteria.
-Humidity encourages bacteria in their substrate.
-And if their substrate is wet, it will cause scale rot on the snake’s underside.
+Humidity encourages bacteria to thrive in the substrate.
+And if the substrate is wet, it will cause scale rot on the snake’s underside.
 This can kill them.

-A kingsnake needs humidity of between 40 and 60%.
-It’s best to keep them solidly in the middle of that range, at around 50%.
-When the snake enters the blue phase, and until they shed, you can up this to 60% to help them out.
+A kingsnake needs a humidity level of between 40 and 60%.
+It’s advisable to keep it in the middle of that range, at around 50%.
+When the snake enters the blue phase, and until they shed, you can increase this to 60% to help get rid of their old skin.

-- Using a spray bottle.
+- Spray bottle.
 When you notice the humidity is too low, give the cage a quick spray.

-- Using an automatic misting system.
+- Automatic misting system.
 Like spray bottles, but they work automatically.

-- Sitting a bowl of water inside their enclosure.
-Bodies of water evaporate over time, which increases humidity.
+- Bowl of water in the enclosure.
+Bodies of water evaporate slowly, which increases humidity.

-- Keeping them in a room that’s already humid.
-If a room is humid, e.g., because of a washing machine and dryer, this may be a good place to keep the snake’s cage.
+- A room that’s already humid.
+If a room is humid, perhaps because of a washing machine and dryer, this may be a good place to keep your snake’s cage/enclosure/tank.

 Bedding and Substrate

-You should use enough that your snake can burrow.
-Mexican black king snakes regulate their temperature by alternating between burrowing and basking.
-So, between one and two inches is optimal.
+You should use enough substrate that your snake can burrow.
+Mexican black kingsnakes regulate their temperature by alternating between burrowing and basking.
+One or two inches is optimal.

-- If your snake is in a wooden enclosure.
-These normally have three wooden sides, so don’t allow much light in.
+- Wooden enclosure.
+These typically have three wooden sides, so don’t allow much light in.

-- If your snake’s enclosure is in a room with no windows.
+- No windows.
+If your snake’s enclosure is in a room with no windows.

-- If you live in a part of the world that has dramatically different amounts of daylight.
+- Minimal daylight.
+If you live in a part of the world that has a low amount of daylight.
 This only applies in the far north or far south of the world.

-When a snake doesn’t have access to sunlight, it can affect them.
-They tell the movement of the seasons from both sunlight and warmth.
-Because you keep them at the same temperature throughout the year, sunlight becomes their only sign of the season.
+When a snake doesn’t have access to sunlight, it affects its health.
+Snakes can tell the movement of the seasons based on sunlight and warmth.
+You keep them at the same temperature throughout the year, so sunlight becomes the only way that they can determine the season.

 Cleaning the Enclosure

-Cleaning is easy.
-Spot cleaning involves checking on your snake every day to see if they went to the toilet or spilled their water.
-If they did, get rid of the soiled part of the substrate.
+Spot cleaning involves checking to see if your snake went to the toilet or spilled its water.
+If it did, get rid of the soiled part of the substrate.

-At least once a month, disinfect the enclosure.
-Take the snake out and keep them in a tub while you disinfect.
+At least once a month, disinfect the enclosure thoroughly.
+Take the snake out and keep it in a tub while you sanitize it.
 Follow the instructions with your cleaning solution.
-Clean everything that can be safely sprayed.
-Put in fresh substrate afterward.
+Clean everything that can be safely sprayed, and put in fresh substrate afterwards.

 Almost all snakes are carnivores.
 They eat nothing but meat, although the kind of meat varies depending on species.
-The only exceptions are egg-eating snakes.
+The only exception is egg-eating snakes.